electroducer/tidy-dataset-course-project/README.md

 Additionally, the script requires the dplyr package.

 Running r_analysis() will output a table that summarises the data by calculating the means of all mean and standard deviation measurements for each subject and activity.
+This is done by combining the data from all relevant files.
 The variables are described in the accompanying CODEBOOK file.

 e.g.

 data <- r_analysis()

 View(data)

 saves the summary table to the 'data' variable and opens the table viewer for viewing.